microsoftgraph/dataconnect-solutions/Datasets/data-connect-dataset-todotasks.md

 NOTE:

-- Currently, the MGDC platform ONLY supports extracting users who have:
+- Currently, the MGDC platform ONLY supports extracting valid users.
+Trying to extract non-valid users will result in no data to be returned for such users.
+Valid users must have the following:
     * A valid mailbox (i.e. users having mailbox that is **not in inactive state**, **not soft-deleted** or **not hosted on-Prem**)
     * It's account enabled (i.e. accountEnabled should not be set to false)
     * A valid substrate mailbox (i.e. it should have an exchange license)